 With their vibrant color and eye-catching form, gladioli make lovely additions to container gardening displays.
 It's simple to do:

-- In his useful video for the RHS, Robert Evans of Pheasant Acre Plants (opens in new tab) advises to clean up your gladioli bulbs, otherwise known as corms, before planting them in a pot.
+- In his useful video for the RHS, Robert Evans of Pheasant Acre Plants (opens in new tab) advises cleaning up your gladioli bulbs, otherwise known as corms, before planting them in a pot.
 Do this by carefully taking off the dry, outer layers of skin with a sharp knife.
 This will leave the new shoot exposed.
 Remember to always wear gloves when handling gladioli bulbs – they are toxic to humans and can cause skin irritation.

 - Next, grab your pot.
 Bear in mind that some gladioli grow very tall (up to around 4ft).
 If this is the case with your chosen variety, opt for a larger container.